BR0kEN-/cikit/docs/jenkins/README.md

 # Jenkins

 After building remote server you will have **Jenkins** installed on `https://YOUR.DOMAIN/jenkins`.
-It configured in a way that every anonymous user - administrator.
+It configured in a way that every anonymous user is an administrator.
 Protection achieved by setting [basic HTTP authentication](../basic-http-auth) for the whole domain using [Nginx](#nginx).

 Here's the main view of Jenkins home screen: